lgss/service-design-manual/service-manual/the-team/learning-and-development/open-programme.md

 #Practice, procurement and platforms for your digital service

-This one day module will cover governance, procurement and spend control in an agile context, along with an overview of the GOV.UK Verify platform.
+This one day module will cover governance, procurement and spend control in an agile context, along with an overview of the LGSS Verify platform.
 These are all areas required by the Digital by Default Service Standard.

 ##Procurement, spend controls and governance